 Ingredients

-- 3lb Russet Potatoes, peeled and cut into 1" pieces
+- 3 Pounds Russet Potatoes peeled and cut into 1" pieces

 Instructions

-- After peeling the potatoes and cutting into 1" pieces add to a small pot and cover with enough cold water just to cover the top potatoes.
+- After peeling the potatoes and cutting into 1" pieces add to a small pot and cover with enough cold water just to cover the top potatoes.3 Pounds Russet Potatoes, Water

 - Turn on the heat and bring to a boil, season with salt and pepper, then turn down the heat and cook on medium heat, (a low roll) stirring often.
-Cook for about 25 minutes, until soft and water has all but disappeared and what is left is a thick potato juice.
+Cook for about 25 minutes, until soft and water has all but disappeared and what is left is a thick potato juice.½ teaspoon Black Pepper, 2 teaspoons Salt

 - Serve with a little sprinkle of parsley, or green onions.